 “How can returning ancestors to their families be theft?”
 I asked sadly, hoping that this time, this place, he would finally understand, but I held no true hope that it would be so, and he did not disappoint.

 “It belongs in a museum Idaho.”

 I seethed, and hissed back, “she belongs with her people asshole.”

 My words were cut short as he tightened his grip upon his gun.
 As I said it is common for the primitive man to rely on such violent tools.
 He squinted through the darkness, and the sound of wood dipping into water slipped from the air behind me.
 It was almost time.
 I would be glad to be done with this rotten city one way or another.

 “Drop the bag, things will go easier if you return the item.”

 The word “item” irritated me, I carried my ancestor at my back, not some bauble to be exchanged for better treatment.
 Not that I believed he would go easy on me.
 His kind had one punishment, the savage chains that would keep me from the freedom all humans had a right to.
-No he had no plan to go easy on me.
+His people had perfected the human rights violation known as the prison industrial complex, and there was no way I would escape it if he got his hands upon me.
+No, he had no plan to go easy on me.

-I tilted my head and pointed my lips and my whip handle at him.
+I tilted my head and pointed both my lips and my whip handle at him.

 “You should have shot me in the back.”

 The steady thrum of wood pulling through water suddenly grew stronger as the sturgeon nose canoe I landed in picked up speed.
-My compadre rowed for his life as I stood upon the canoe and watched the Belgun and his warriors become swallowed by the night.
+The sound of good solid wood reverberated as my feet struck the canoe’s rails.
+I found my balance with a few wavering attempts at standing.
+My compadre rowed for his life as I stood upon the canoe and watched the Belgian and his warriors become swallowed by the night.